 Thus, if these two requirements are met (which happens in most cases in practice), the change of the registered office may be agreed upon by the administrative body, in addition to the general meeting, as would ordinarily be the case, and as would be the case if either of the two requirements described above are not met.

-If any of the circumstances described in the preceding question are not met, i.e., the new registered office will be outside Spain or the bylaws prohibit the management body from changing the registered office, in such a case the decision to change the registered office must be adopted by the general meeting of shareholders.
+If any of the conditions described in the preceding question are not met—that is, if the new registered office is located outside Spain or if the articles of incorporation prohibit the board of directors from changing the registered office—then the decision to make this change must be adopted by the general meeting.

 To this end, the directors or partners making the proposal must draft the full text of the proposed amendment, i.e., they must propose the new wording of the article of the bylaws relating to the registered office, and also, in the case of a corporation, they must also draft a written report justifying the amendment (Article 286 of the Capital Companies Act).